meleu/tdd-ruby/arrays-and-floats.md

 git commit -m 'feat: add average function'
 ```

+## Other useful Array methods

+As you may have noticed, Ruby’s standard library comes with a lot of useful solutions (for example, Array#sum).

+Other quite handy Array methods provided by default are:

+- `#each_with_index` – use this when you want to iterate over each element and need the index.
+- `#sort` – returns a new array with the elements of the original array, but sorted.
+- `#sort_by` – similar to `#sort`, but allows you to specify the sorting criterion.
+- `#min`, `#max` – returns the minimum/maximum valued element in the array.
+- `#minmax` – returns a new 2-element array containing the minimum and maximum values.

+This is a short list of the Array’s methods.
+Be sure to spend some time reading [the Array class documentation](https://ruby-doc.org/current/Array.html); it’s a worthwhile investment of your time.

 ## Key Concepts

 ### Ruby

-- Array#sum: get the sum the numbers in an array
+- Array#sum: get the sum the numbers in an array.
-- Array#length (aliased as Array#size): get the amount of elements in an array
+- Array#length (aliased as Array#size): get the amount of elements in an array.
+- The default Ruby library has many other useful methods for handling Arrays.
 - Division of integers always result in a truncated integer.
   - Change the divisor to a float to get the result in a float.
 - Floating point numbers are not always accurate.